mvle/eurosys2021_PEF_OpenPOWER/README.md

 NOTE: Need sufficient memory in the VM (e.g., 22GB) for the intspeed benchmark, (631.deepsjeng\_s application) will fail to run correctly.
 Fails to allocate enough space for its hashtable.

+NOTE: The result to look for is the values in *Est. Base Run Time*